King Warrior Magician Lover: The Four Masculine Archetypes

 The Lover archetype represents the energy of play, embodiment, intimacy, joy, and affiliation.

-This archetypal pattern is associated with our instincts, senses, and sensitivity to the physical world.
+This archetypal pattern is closely tied to our instincts, senses, and sensitivity to the physical world.

 With the Lover archetype, one dances with life, experiencing vividness, aliveness, and passion.
 Without a healthy connection to Lover energy, one experiences life as flat, dull, and meaningless.